Sieges of Vannes (1342): English occupation

 The citizens of Vannes as well as the local clergy were however loyal to John de Montfort and drove out the Papal agents a few months after the signing of the treaty.
 English troops reoccupied the town in September 1343.
 They stayed there for the next twenty years, until the treaty of Guérande of 1365.

 For Vannes, the occupation marked a slowing down of activity.
 The surrounding villages and countryside had been destroyed by the succession of sieges.
 The reconstruction could not take place as long as the war continued.
-Nevertheless, Vannes however profited from the preponderant situation of the English in France and of a significant trade with the occupied ports – Bordeaux and La Rochelle, for example, but also with the ports of England.
+Nevertheless, Vannes profited from the preponderant situation of the English in France and of a significant trade with the occupied ports – Bordeaux and La Rochelle, for example, but also with the ports of England.
 Furthermore, the town council strengthened its autonomy and they were allowed to send representatives to the 1352 Estates of Brittany.

 From 1365, under the authority of Duke John IV, Vannes began to prosper again.
 The scars of the past war however were still very present in the townscape.
 The Duke decided to rebuild the destroyed walls, to repair the gates and to enlarge the town wall.
 The enclosed town area was enlarged towards the south as far as the port, so that the area within the walls was doubled by it.
 Wanting to profit from the more central situation of the town in his Duchy (compared to the towns of Rennes or Nantes), he also constructed his new ducal residence there – the castle of l'Hermine.
 In 1379, after the return from exile of the Duke, Vannes became the seat of ducal power for several decades.